Republican lawmakers seek to put PBS and NPR in the hot seat

 The Heritage Foundation's Gonzalez wrote the section of the group's Project 2025 blueprint for the Trump administration that has foreshadowed much of his agenda.
 He attacked the public broadcasters as leftists, writing, "To stop public funding is good policy and good politics."

-Gonzales approvingly cited the conservative columnist George Will, who wrote in 2017, "If 'Sesame Street' programming were put up for auction, the danger would be of getting trampled by the stampede of potential bidders."
-Gonzales added, "Indeed, 'Sesame Street' is on HBO now, which shows its potential as a money earner."
+Gonzalez approvingly cited the conservative columnist George Will, who wrote in 2017, "If 'Sesame Street' programming were put up for auction, the danger would be of getting trampled by the stampede of potential bidders."
+Gonzalez added, "Indeed, 'Sesame Street' is on HBO now, which shows its potential as a money earner."

 That line lands differently now.
 Late last year, HBO dropped the deal for new episodes with Sesame Workshop, striking a far smaller licensing arrangement for back episodes.
 Sesame Street recently laid off roughly 20% of its staff as a result.
 No other streamer or broadcaster has yet stepped forward to pay for its new shows.